spencerwoody/site_build/content/_index.markdown

 I am a third year PhD candidate in statistics at the University of Texas at Austin, within the [Department of Statistics and Data Sciences][sds].
-I am co-supervisored by Professors [James Scott][james] and [Jared Murray][jared].
-My main research interests are in post-selection inference as applied to multiple testing, model selection, and spatial hotspot detection scenarios.
+I am co-supervised by Professors [James Scott][james] and [Jared Murray][jared].
+My main research interests are in post-selection inference as applied to multiple testing, model selection, and heterogeneous treatment effects.
 I also work as a research assistant for Professor [Carlos Carvahlo][carlos], working on problems in causal inference and posterior summarization.